Edmonton-Public-Library/LearningPass/README.md

   "regex" : "^[a-zA-Z0-9-!_\\s]{4,125}$"
 }
 ```
-In the above example passwords must be a minimum of four characters, maximum of 125, and consist of upper and lower-case letters, numbers, dashes, underscores, exclamation marks, and / or spaces in any combination.
+In the above example passwords must be a minimum of four characters and a maximum of 125, consist of upper and lower-case letters, numbers, dashes, underscores, exclamation marks, and / or spaces in any combination.
 Note the use of double-escaped 's' for spaces in JSON.

 The default regex restricts passwords using the following regular expression.
 ```^[a-zA-Z0-9-!#$@&^,.:;()[\]~^%@*_+=\s]{4,125}$```